MITLibraries/dome-reports/README.md

           -> pip3 install --upgrade wheel
           -> pip3 install --upgrade setuptools

+#### Deploy scripts

+- The script **deploy_prod.sh** is a zsh script that creates a parallel directory to be used in production, including:

+    - subdirectories are created
+    - scripts are copied
+    - an SQLite3 database is is created with the necessary tables

+- The script **deploy_test.sh** creates a similar directory in parallel to be used for testing.
+The database name is distinct.
+Care should be used to avoid moving data into the wrong database.

-- The directory/file structure in production:
+- The directory/file structure in production and test:

 ```
-        dome-reports/
-        ├── db/                 #  sqlite database scripts
+        drp_prod/  **or**  drp_test/
         ├── docs/               #
         ├── imports/            #  for Postgres query result data files (.tsv)
         ├── imports_completed   #  for import files after successful reporting
+        ├── logs
+        ├── postgres            #  scripts for retrieving import data
         ├── reports/            #  generated reports
-        ├── tests/              #  for an SQLite database with test data
         │
-        ├── drp-db              #  the SQLite3 database (do not delete! keep a backup!)
+        ├── drp<...>-db         #  the SQLite3 database (do not delete! keep a backup!)
         ├── import.py           #  Python script with options for all imports of Postgres query data
-        ├── <...>.py            #  various Python scripts for the different reports
+        └── <...>.py            #  various Python scripts for the different reports
-        │
-        ├── README.md
-        └── LICENSE

 ```